-O. TAB 15: Transit Oriented Design
+O. Tab 15: Transit Oriented Design

 Applicants may earn points in the Transit Oriented Design scoring category by meeting the requirements under this Section 2.9(O) as applicable under Section 2.7(E).
-Insert the applicable Form 15 and/or 15A.
+Insert Form 15 and other documentation described in this Section 2.9(O).